fabiankaraben/nodejs-mini-projects/README.md

    advanced/04-serverless-function-emulator

 5. **Advanced Testing with Mocking**
-   This is a mocked service test suite in Node.js with TypeScript, Jest with sinon mocks, external service stubs, PostgreSQL, end-to-end, and Kubernetes deployment.
+   This is a mocked service test suite in Node.js with TypeScript, Jest with sinon mocks, external service stubs, PostgreSQL, end-to-end, and Docker Compose deployment.
    advanced/05-advanced-testing-with-mocking

 6. **Event-Driven Microservices**
-   This is an event-sourced system in Node.js with TypeScript, Kafka for events, multiple consumers, MongoDB projections, JWT security, and Kubernetes deployment for loose coupling.
+   This is an event-sourced system in Node.js with TypeScript, Kafka for events, multiple consumers, MongoDB projections, JWT security, and Docker Compose deployment for loose coupling.
    advanced/06-event-driven-microservices

 7. **Video Streaming Service**
-   This is a streaming backend in Node.js with TypeScript, HLS/DASH with ffmpeg, adaptive bitrate, S3 storage, API for playback, token auth, and Docker/Kubernetes for media delivery.
+   This is a streaming backend in Node.js with TypeScript, HLS/DASH with ffmpeg, adaptive bitrate, S3 storage, API for playback, token auth, and Docker deployment for media delivery.
    advanced/07-video-streaming-service

 8. **Blockchain Integrator**
-   This is a web3 connector in Node.js with TypeScript, ethers.js for Ethereum interactions, smart contract calls, MongoDB tx logs, API endpoints, and Kubernetes deployment.
+   This is a web3 connector in Node.js with TypeScript, ethers.js for Ethereum interactions, smart contract calls, MongoDB tx logs, API endpoints, and Docker Compose deployment.
    advanced/08-blockchain-integrator

 9. **GraphQL Gateway**
-   This is a federated gateway in Node.js with Apollo and TypeScript, stitching multiple subgraphs, auth propagation, caching, and Kubernetes deployment for unified API.
+   This is a federated gateway in Node.js with Apollo and TypeScript, stitching multiple subgraphs, auth propagation, caching, and Docker Compose deployment for unified API.
    advanced/09-graphql-gateway

 10. **AI Model Inference Server**
-    This is an ML serving API in Node.js with TypeScript, TensorFlow.js inference, model loading, POST predictions, no training, and Docker/Kubernetes for edge AI.
+    This is an ML serving API in Node.js with TypeScript, TensorFlow.js inference, model loading, POST predictions, no training, and Docker deployment for edge AI.
     advanced/10-ai-model-inference-server

 11. **Multi-Region Deployment**
-    This is a geo-distributed service in Node.js with TypeScript, Consul for multi-DC, Express with region routing, PostgreSQL replication, JWT, and Kubernetes deployment.
+    This is a geo-distributed service in Node.js with TypeScript, Consul for multi-DC, Express with region routing, PostgreSQL replication, JWT, and Docker Compose deployment.
     advanced/11-multi-region-deployment

 12. **Long-Running Job Manager**
-    This is a workflow orchestrator in Node.js with TypeScript, Temporal.io for workflows, durable execution, API triggers, MongoDB state, and Kubernetes for reliability.
+    This is a workflow orchestrator in Node.js with TypeScript, Temporal.io for workflows, durable execution, API triggers, MongoDB state, and Docker Compose deployment for reliability.
     advanced/12-long-running-job-manager

 13. **WebRTC Signaling Server**